MirrorNetworking/Mirror/docs/Concepts/GameObjects/SceneObjects.md

 -   They can have specific modifications that differ from prefabs
 -   Other GameObject instances in the Scene can reference them, which can avoid you having to use code to finding the GameObjects and make references to them up at runtime.

 When the Network Manager spawns the networked Scene GameObjects, those GameObjects behave like dynamically spawned GameObjects.
-Unity sends them updates and ClientRPC calls.
+Mirror sends them updates and ClientRPC calls.

 If a Scene GameObject is destroyed on the server before a client joins the game, then it is never enabled on new clients that join.